 Then the softness leads to rot which leads to mold.
 Before you know it, your apples are ruined for the week.

-So when storing apples keep this in mind so you can separate them.
+When storing apples keep this in mind so you can separate them.
 This could be as simple as storing them in a Crisper drawer in your fridge and making sure that they aren’t stacked.

 Or you could even go so far as to wrap them in brown paper bags individually and stack them in your fridge.
 It is really up to you, but do try to keep them from laying right on top of one another.